 - Reshoring Accelerating

-The global economy is slowing.
-We believe business and government decision makers should expect a full recession that will impact the market of most products and services.
-The recession is occurring at the same time as many other shocks which means most markets will be in long term transition.
+The global economy is slowed in 2022 and early 2023.
+We advised business and government decision makers to expect a full recession that will impact the market of most products and services.
+It is still prudent to be ready for this size of shock.
+However, there are significant signs of strength including in the US unemployment numbers, US equity markets, and what seems to be a tapering off of US inflation.
+Globally there are many other pressures and most all nations are doing worse than the US, but in general the open societies are doing better.
 With the awakening to the horrors of war in Europe and the realization that the CCP and other authoritarian regimes are slow to change many open societies are shifting their relationships and supply/trading partners.
 Amateur pundits are throwing out extreme views on topics like the dollar and its status as the world’s settlement currency.
 Calmer heads seek to characterize the situation without giving in to histrionics.
 This is a dynamic time, but risks can be mitigated.

 Shocks positive and negative are reviewed below.
 We also present more action oriented advice for members in this report titled “The US Economy and Entrepreneurship From A Technologist Perspective“